h2non/nightmare-google-oauth2/README.md

 - **password** - Google Account user password.
 Be aware with this.
 Use a temporal environment variable to store it
 - **clientId** - Google API Client ID.
 You can obtain it from the [Google API Console][console]
 - **clientSecret** - Google API Client Secret ID.
 You can obtain it from the [Google API Console][console]
 - **scope** - Scope permissions URLs separated by spaces.
-Read more from [here](https://developers.google.com/discovery/v1/using#discovery-doc-methods-scopes)
+Read more [here](https://developers.google.com/discovery/v1/using#discovery-doc-methods-scopes)

 #### .getToken(params, callback)

-Return an `object` with valid OAuth2 tokens ready to be used when calling to Google APIs
+Return an `object` with valid OAuth2 tokens ready to be used to call Google APIs endpoints

 ```js
 {